-- 3.1 The costs which may be incurred for the purposes of a voluntary arrangement are set out in the Insolvency Rules (Northern Ireland) 1991 (rule 1.28 for CVAs and rule 5.32 (previously 5.31) for IVAs).
-They are: - any disbursements made by the nominee prior to the arrangement coming into effect, and any remuneration for his services agreed between himself and the company (or the administrator or liquidator, as the case may be) or the debtor (or the official receiver or trustee, where the debtor is subject to bankruptcy proceedings); - any costs which: - are sanctioned by the terms of the arrangement (see below), or - would be payable, or correspond to those which would be payable, in an administration, winding up or bankruptcy (as the case may be). - 3.2 The rules also require the following matters to be stated or otherwise dealt with in the proposal (rule 1.03 for CVAs and rule 5.04 for IVAs): - The amount proposed to paid to the nominee (as such) by way of remuneration and expenses, and - The manner in which it is proposed that the supervisor of the arrangement should be remunerated and his expenses defrayed.
+- 4. The fees, costs, charges and expenses which may be incurred for the purposes of a voluntary arrangement are set out in the Insolvency Rules (Northern Ireland) 1991 (Rule 1.28 for CVAs and Rule 5.31 for IVAs).
+They are: - any disbursements made by the nominee prior to the [approval of the] arrangement coming into effect, and any remuneration for his services agreed between himself and the company (or the administrator or liquidator, as the case may be) or the debtor (or the official receiver or trustee, where the debtor is subject to bankruptcy proceedings);

+- any fees, costs, charges and expenses which: - are sanctioned by the terms of the arrangement (see below), or - would be payable, or correspond to those which would be payable, - in an administration, winding up or bankruptcy (as the case may be). - 5.
+The rules also require the following matters to be stated or otherwise dealt with in the proposal (Rule 1.03 for CVAs and Rule 5.03 for IVAs): - The amount proposed to paid to the nominee by way of remuneration and expenses, and - The manner in which it is proposed that the supervisor of the arrangement should be remunerated and his expenses defrayed.

-4. The role of the creditors
+The Role of the Creditors

-4.1 It is for the creditors' meeting to decide whether to agree the terms relating to remuneration along with the other provisions of the proposal.
+6. It is for the creditors' meeting to decide whether to agree the terms relating to remuneration along with the other provisions of the proposal.
 The creditors' meeting has the power to modify any of the terms of the proposal (with the consent of the debtor in the case of an IVA), including those relating to the fixing of remuneration.
 The nominee should be prepared to disclose the basis of his fees to the meeting if called upon to do so.
 Although there are no further statutory provisions relating to remuneration in voluntary arrangements, the terms of the proposal may provide for the establishment of a committee of creditors and may include among its functions the fixing of the supervisor's remuneration.

-5. What information should the creditors receive?
+What information should the creditors receive?